Tolaro-git/SlayTheSpireMods/README.md

     !kobeBlue:SecondMagic!: Same as above

     kobeblue:Mykeyword: This is how you put a mod-defined keyword.
-It's case sensitive.
+Case sensitive.

-    *: Colored word.
+    *: Manual word highlight.
 Keywords are highlighted automatically, so this is mainly for created cards like Shivs.

     NL: Manual line break.
 These are optional and you can add/remove/relocate them however you want.
-In practice though, you only use them for visual separation between unrelated card effects as the game can handle long texts on its own.
+In practice though, you're only going to use them for visual separation between unrelated card effects as the game can handle long texts on its own.

 ## Power Tooltips:

-  Each power tooltip consists of multiple strings separated by commas so that the game can insert varying numbers between them.
+  Each power tooltip consists of multiple strings so that the game can insert varying numbers between them.
 Since the order of those numbers can not be changed, you will need to adapt your translation to fit the English format.

   Power tooltips use different symbols from card descriptions: